HomepagePeople

 Coordinators of the TRIAS project:

 prof.dr.ir.
-Karst Geurs is full Professor of Transport Planning within the Transport Engineering and Management Research Group at the Department of Civil Engineering, University of Twente, in The Netherlands.
+Karst Geurs is a full Professor of Transport Planning within the Transport Engineering and Management Research Group at the Department of Civil Engineering, University of Twente, in the Netherlands.
 His research focuses on interactions between land use and transport, accessibility modelling and evaluation, and travel behaviour dynamics.

 Co-applicants:

 prof.dr.ir.
-Erwin Hans, full professor at the University of Twente, specializes in operations research and healthcare logistics.
-His work integrates advanced analytics, simulation, and optimization techniques to enhance healthcare systems.
+Erwin Hans, a full professor at the University of Twente, specialises in operations research and healthcare logistics.
+His work integrates advanced analytics, simulation, and optimisation techniques to enhance healthcare systems.
 He focuses on improving resource allocation in hospitals, including operating room scheduling and radiotherapy workflows.
 His contributions aim to reduce healthcare costs and improve service efficiency through evidence-based methodologies.
-He is founding member of the CHOIR research group.
+He is a founding member of the CHOIR research group.

-dr. M.E.M. den Ouden (Marjolein) is professor Technology, Health & Care at Saxion University of Applied Sciences and the Regional Community College Twente.
+dr. M.E.M. den Ouden (Marjolein) is a professor of Technology, Health & Care at Saxion University of Applied Sciences and the Regional Community College Twente.
 She has a background in epidemiology (MSc, PhD) and human movement sciences (MSc).
-She is an expert in human centered technology development, the acceptance and implementation of technology and the technology competences of (future) professionals.
-As a PI/work package leader she contributes to various (inter)national research projects and contributes as an expert to the Dutch Mission Driven Innovation and Research Agenda of The Netherlands.
+She is an expert in human-centred technology development, the acceptance and implementation of technology and the technology competences of (future) professionals.
+As a PI/work package leader, she contributes to various (inter)national research projects and contributes as an expert to the Dutch Mission Driven Innovation and Research Agenda of the Netherlands.

 Co-funders:

 Thuiszorg West-Brabant (TWB): Nele Houtmeyers, program manager healthcare logistics.
-Care logistics supports home care by streamlining operations, improving resource allocation, and enhancing both caregiver and client satisfaction, ultimately enabling organizations to deliver high-quality care in a sustainable way.
-By using advanced planning tools, care logistics can create efficient schedules and routes for caregivers, minimizing travel time and maximizing the time spent providing care.
-This not only reduces operational costs but also helps alleviate pressure on staff by ensuring a balanced workload.
+Care logistics supports home care by streamlining operations, improving resource allocation, and enhancing both caregiver and client satisfaction, ultimately enabling organisations to deliver high-quality care sustainably.
+By using advanced planning tools, care logistics can create efficient schedules and routes for caregivers, minimising travel time and maximising the time spent providing care.
+This not only reduces operational costs but also helps alleviate staff pressure by ensuring a balanced workload.
 Care logistics ensures that the right caregiver, with the appropriate skills, is matched to the right client at the right time.
 This leads to better care quality and client satisfaction while also reducing unnecessary delays or mismatches.
-I also analyze and process research data into policy information and proposals regarding TWB's care logistics at a strategic level, to support decision-making by the Board of Directors.
+She also analyses and processes research data into policy information and proposals regarding TWB's care logistics at a strategic level, to support decision-making by the Board of Directors.

-Christ-Jan Danen is Member of the Board at Thuiszorg West-Brabant.
-Thuiszorg West-Brabant is a professional home care organization based in the West Brabant region, committed to providing accessible care that empowers individuals to live independently in their own homes for as long as possible.
-The organization offers a wide range of services, including personal care, nursing care, assistance with daily activities, and specialized medical support.
-As an innovative organization, Thuiszorg West-Brabant embraces the latest advancements in digital care.
-The organization encourages clients to maintain an active lifestyle by helping them move more and stay physically engaged, supporting both their physical and mental well-being.
-TWB also focuses on care logistics by optimizing efficient routes and schedules for employees, ensuring that care is delivered on time while supporting a better work-life balance for staff.
+Christ-Jan Danen is a member of the Board at Thuiszorg West-Brabant.
+Thuiszorg West-Brabant is a professional home care organisation based in the West Brabant region, committed to providing accessible care that empowers individuals to live independently in their own homes for as long as possible.
+The organisation offers a wide range of services, including personal care, nursing care, assistance with daily activities, and specialised medical support.
+As an innovative organisation, Thuiszorg West-Brabant embraces the latest advancements in digital care.
+The organisation encourages clients to maintain an active lifestyle by helping them move more and stay physically engaged, supporting both their physical and mental well-being.
+TWB also focuses on care logistics by optimising efficient routes and schedules for employees, ensuring that care is delivered on time while supporting a better work-life balance for staff.
 CJ Danen serves as the secretary and treasurer of West-West, the collaborative network for integrated care in West Brabant.
 Representing TWB.
-He is also a board member of Medisch Centrum De Rotselaer and MC Molenweg (healthcare centers).
+He is also a board member of Medisch Centrum De Rotselaer and MC Molenweg (healthcare centres).
 Additionally, he participates in IZA West-Brabant and is a co-initiator of the initiative "Ik Blink Uit In de Zorg."

-RadboudUMC: Marcel Olde Rikkert is full professor in geriatric medicine at the Radboud University Medical Centre; chair of the Alzheimer Center; Chair of the national specialist guideline committee,and member of the committee on dementia, from the National Health Counsel.
-Editor-in-chief of the Dutch Journal of Medicine
+RadboudUMC: Marcel Olde Rikkert is a full professor in geriatric medicine at the Radboud University Medical Centre; chair of the Alzheimer Centre; Chair of the national specialist guideline committee, and member of the committee on dementia, from the National Health Council.
+Editor-in-Chief of the Dutch Journal of Medicine

 Goudappel